You can become heroes tomorrow, Arthur tells Pak players

 Arthur pointed out that despite the presence of the aging duo of Shoaib Malik and Mohammad Hafeez, Pakistan are the youngest team in the World Cup.

-“We're the youngest team.
-We've got two 38-year-olds on our squad, and we're still the youngest team by a couple of years in this competition, and I just think that goes and bears so well for Pakistan cricket going forward because there's some outstanding young players in that dressing room who just need to be encouraged and will progress into some very, very fine international cricketers.”
+“We’re the youngest team.
+We’ve got two 38-year-olds on our squad, and we’re still the youngest team by a couple of years in this competition, and I just think that goes and bears so well for Pakistan cricket going forward.”

-Just like Taunton, Manchester could be wet and cold on Sunday but Arthur is of the view that the wicket is totally different.

-Rain could play spoilsport on Sunday but Arthur is not worried about it.

-“You’ve just got to take the weather out of the equation.
-We plan meticulously every time.
-We've just come out of the hotel.
-We've had our bowlers' meetings.
-We've had our batters' meetings.
-The boys have planned meticulously.
-We've done everything that we can possibly do.
-We've done everything that we can control.
-We can't control the weather.”

 MANCHESTER: Great coaches are almost always the ones who can inspire their charges to achieve greatness.
-They are usually the ones who strike a chord especially during crunch occasions.
+They are usually the ones who strike a chord especially during crunch occasions, writes Khalid Hussain.

 Whether Mickey Arthur is a great coach might always be a debatable issue.